Tia (Māori explorer)

 In Māori traditions, Tia was an early Māori explorer of Aotearoa New Zealand and a rangatira (chief) in the Arawa tribal confederation.
 He is responsible for the names of various features and settlements around the central North Island, most notably Lake Taupō.
 He might have lived around 1400.

 Life

 Tia was born in Hawaiki to Tuamatua and Tauna.
-He travelled with Ngātoro-i-rangi and Tama-te-kapua on the Arawa canoe, which made landfall in New Zealand at Maketu in the Bay of Plenty.
-When other members of crew started staking claims to land immediately after landing, Tia did not.
+Together with his son, Tapuika, he travelled with Tama-te-kapua and Ngātoro-i-rangi on the Arawa canoe, which made landfall in New Zealand at Maketu in the Bay of Plenty.
+Te Hata says that when other members of crew started staking claims to land immediately after landing, Tia did not.
+D. M. Stafford says that he declared the area from Maketu west to Te Puke to be the belly of his son Tapuika.
+Later, Tapuika did settle in this area.